 Fortunately, even some of the children with severe cerebral palsy do not have a significant deformity or collapse in the frontal plane.
 This is not to say, however, that scoliosis is rare in this group.
 Scoliosis is quite common, and we see very severe cases.
-When we examine a child with scoliosis, we should evaluate whether or not the scoliotic collapse is aggravated by asymetric trunk muscle spasticity.
-We can expect to be much more effective at controlling a scoliosis deformity when asymetric trunk muscle spasticity appears not to be a significant factor.
+When we examine a child with scoliosis, we should evaluate whether or not the scoliotic collapse is aggravated by asymmetric trunk muscle spasticity.